 If you absolutely must, put the whole portfolio behind a password if you’re worried about the assets being stolen.

-4. Explain what you did Yes, the screens are important.
-Ultimately, images are going to sell your talent.
+4. Explain what you did Yes, the images are important.
 But if I’m going to work with you, I want to know the who, what, where, when and why of each example.